 In order to be waived from the Common Body of Knowledge courses, you must have earned a C or better in the undergraduate equivalents.
-The MBA Adviser makes the first round of decisions regarding waivers based on course titles.
+The Graduate Programs Office, COBI makes the first round of decisions regarding waivers based on course titles.
 It is not always possible to determine course content from the title alone.
 If you think you should have been waived from additional courses, you have two options:

 1. Request a course waiver.
-Send your request for a course waiver, and your official course description, to COBIadvising@utoledo.edu.
-The adviser will forward the information to the appropriate Department Chair for review and let you know once a decision is reached.
+Send your request for a course waiver, and your official course description and syllabus, to COBIGradPrograms@utoledo.edu.
+Your request will be forwarded to the appropriate Department Chair for review, you will be contacted once a decision is reached.